We're happy to answer every email.

 If you don't get an answer from us within a couple of business days something is most likely wrong:

-If you do not receive a response from us please check with your provider and also your email client's Junk (or Spam) folder and related settings.
 Optionally you can contact us using a different email account or via Twitter.

 If you are using a GMail account please make sure to allow all emails from railmodeller.com in your GMail account settings.

 We are offering several apps for planning model trains on macOS:

 Our current app was introduced in 2015 and is available exclusively on the Mac App Store.
 It was reimagined and built from the ground up to take advantages of the modern features offered by macOS and to be easily extensible in the future.

 The app is under constant development with new features being added all the time.